Almarda Monthly Rainfall & Precipitation

-Almarda's climate is marked by below-average rainfall, accumulating 469 mm of precipitation yearly.
+Almarda's climate is marked by below-average rainfall, accumulating 469 mm (18 in) of precipitation yearly.
+The distribution includes a distinct dry season during certain months as shown in the precipitation charts below.

 Monthly Precipitation Levels